 Choosing a Sperm Donor

 Important update: The OHSU Andrology lab is no longer accepting sperm donations from anonymous donors.
 Limited OHSU anonymous donor sperm is still available for purchase.
 The current list of donors, profiles and availabilities are maintained by the OHSU Andrology lab sperm bank coordinator.
-If you are interested in using an OHSU sperm donor, please contact Brian Sereda via email or at 503 418-4500, option 8.
+If you are interested in using an OHSU sperm donor, please contact Brian Sereda via email or at 503 418-3700.

 - Program features